-Interventions

-Services designed to aid the offender/defendant and foster:

-- Compliance with supervision conditions;

-- Lawful self-management; and

-- Improvements in conduct and circumstances.

-Examples of behavioral interventions include, but are not limited to:

-- Cognitive-behavioral intervention;

-- Vocational training;

-- Substance use disorder treatment; and

-- Linkages to community resources.

-Need Principle

-The principle of assessing the offender's/defendant's criminogenic needs and targeting them through interventions.

-Responsivity Principle

-The principle of maximizing the offender's/defendant's ability to learn from a rehabilitative intervention, e.g., cognitive-behavioral treatment, by tailoring the intervention to the learning style, motivation, abilities, and strengths of the offender/defendant.

-Risk Principle

-The principle of matching the level of supervision and interventions to the offender's/defendant's risk to re-offend.

-Supervision

-Staying informed about an offender's/defendant's conduct and condition by collecting information.
-Responding to infractions and progress with defined supervision objectives, and reporting to the releasing authorities on the offender's/defendant's compliance/non-compliance with supervision conditions.

-Examples of supervision include, but are not limited to:

-- Visits to the offender's/defendant's home, places of employment or elsewhere in the community;

-- Meetings in supervision offices;

-- Criminal history record checks;

-- On-going risk assessment and case planning;

-- Urinalysis; and

-- Employment verification, etc.
+Interventions Services designed to aid the supervisee and foster: Compliance with supervision conditions; Lawful self-management; and Improvements in conduct and circumstances.
+Examples of behavioral interventions include, but are not limited to: Cognitive-behavioral intervention; Vocational training; Substance use disorder treatment; and Linkages to community resources.
+Need Principle The principle of assessing the criminogenic needs and targeting factors through interventions.
+Responsivity Principle The principle of maximizing the supervisee's ability to learn from a rehabilitative intervention, (e.g., cognitive-behavioral treatment), by tailoring the intervention to the learning style, motivation, abilities, and strengths of the supervisee.
+Risk Principle The principle of matching the level of supervision and interventions to the supervisee's risk to re-offend.
+Supervision Staying informed about a supervisee's conduct and condition by collecting information.
+Responding to infractions and progress with defined supervision objectives, and reporting to the releasing authorities on the supervisee's compliance/non-compliance with supervision conditions.
+Examples of supervision include, but are not limited to: Visits to the supervisee's home, places of employment, or elsewhere in the community; Meetings in supervision offices; Criminal history record checks; On-going risk assessment and case planning; Urinalysis; and Employment verification, etc.